Charity Sunshine Tillemann-Dick: Presenting

 After receiving her transplant, Tillemann-Dick presented at numerous conferences and events, including the Chicago Ideas Week, TEDMED, TEDxMidAtlantic; and the 6th Annual National Conference on Organ Donation.
 She was a frequent presenter and performer for corporate events, nonprofits and associations, and civic organizations, and was featured on the CBS Morning Show, CNN with Dr. Sanjay Gupta, TED.com, The Washington Post and BBC Radio.

 Personal life

 Tillemann-Dick was the maternal granddaughter of Annette (Tillemann) and Congressman Tom Lantos, the former Chairman of the U.S. House Committee on Foreign Affairs and the only Holocaust survivor ever elected to the U.S. Congress.
-Her paternal grandmother, Nancy E. Dick, was the first female Lieutenant Governor of Colorado.
+Her paternal grandmother, Nancy Dick, was the first female Lieutenant Governor of Colorado.
 On April 10, 2008, Tillemann-Dick's father, Timber Dick, a successful inventor and businessman from Denver, died from injuries received in a car accident.

 She was married to Yonatan Doron; they lived in Baltimore, Maryland.

 Tillemann-Dick was a member of the Church of Jesus Christ of Latter-day Saints.